4498Lincoln/OC-Fuji-Programs/README.md

 # OC-Fuji-Programs
 Some of my opencomputers programs.
+I made them for my personal use, but anyone can use them if they want.